zhaaaa7/react/notes/reduxNotes.md

     // Reduce all the keys for reducers from `todos` and `visibilityFilter` return Object.keys(reducers).reduce(
       (nextState, key) => {
-        // Call the corresponding reducer function for a given key, and a given part of the state nextState[key] = reducers[key] (state[key],action);
+        // Call the corresponding reducer function for a given key, and with a corresponding part of the state nextState[key] = reducers[key] (state[key],action);
         return nextState;
       },